 Upstairs Loft / Living

-The other multifunctional flex space is upstairs and it’s just one LARGE OPEN ROOM.
+The other multifunctional flex space is upstairs and it’s just one LARGE OPEN ROOM – sort of like this inspiration photo.
 We keep calling it “the loft” because it’s full of light and has a high sloped ceiling, almost exactly like the room below (sans beams – but you know I wanna add those).
 Even though it’s not technically a loft that’s open to the downstairs, that term has just seemed to stick.
 Anyway, there’s room for a legit living room with a TV, a big sofa, and all that loungey stuff as well as a sunny corner for us to work in as an office and another area that can serve as the kids’ art corner.

 Since it’s basically the airiest, most sun-filled room of the house, we know we’ll want to spend a lot of time in there (and on the giant deck that’s right outside of it) so it makes sense to put our primary functions like living and working up there.
 It will also be nice to have it separate from the bedrooms downstairs, so we can watch TV at night without worrying about bothering the kids.